redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 export default Navigation
 ```

-We have a working navigation component but we still need to render it somewhere.
+We have a working navigation component, but we still need to render it somewhere.
 Let's [generate a layout](/docs/cli-commands#generate-layout) called GlobalLayout:

 ```bash
 yarn redwood generate layout Global